 "Exultate produced a purity of sound worthy of King's College, Cambridge" - Rian Evans, The Guardian

 Exultate Singers' fourth CD features a programme of contemplative, powerful and inspiring choral music.
-Released on 9th December 2013, available to buy now
+Released December 2013.
+Buy now

 Exultate Singers' first release on the Naxos label features the title track by Roxanna Panufnik, offers connections and contrasts in music of devotion and consolation in a wide-ranging programme.